KentenRoth/100DaysOfCode/README.md

 Today I did the initial setup on my book app.
 I did all the boilerplate stuff by downloading the npm packages, and getting the models set up.
 Tomorrow I plan on starting to build things out, and get a little more depth to it.
 I was working in the development branch I created but some how I merged it into the master branch.
 Not really sure whats going on over here on github.
 Totally on the struggle bus as of right now.

 ---

+Day 45

+Today I got the POST and GET hooked up on my book app.
+I don't think it should have taken as long as it did (I feel like I say that a lot), but I ran into an issue and things where just broken and I couldn't find it.
+I am doing as much as I can without looking at the code I typed for my course and using other resources.
+I spent some time looking things over and everything seemed to look right.
+Turns out I had misspelled 2 words.
+Guess those 2 words could break a lot of stuff.
+Once I got that all resolved everything worked as expected and ran smooth.
+I am starting to feel really good about how things are going.

+---